-- criminal offences for money laundering at both the Commonwealth and state or territory levels; - asset recovery legislation at both the Commonwealth and state or territory levels; and - prevention and detection measures, legislated at the Commonwealth level.
+- criminal offences for money laundering at the Commonwealth and state or territory levels; - asset recovery legislation at the Commonwealth and state or territory levels; and - prevention and detection measures, legislated at the Commonwealth level.

-The money laundering offences are defined in Part 10.2 of the Federal Criminal Code Act 1995 (Cth) (Criminal Code) and encompass a wide range of criminal activity.
+The money laundering offences are defined in Part 10.2 of the Federal Criminal Code Act 1995 (Cth) (the Criminal Code) and encompass a wide range of criminal activity.
 Similar offences exist in Australia's state and territory criminal legislation.
 The offences differ according to areas such as relevant predicate offences, the intent of the defendant and penalties.

-The asset recovery provisions are contained in the Proceeds of Crime Act 2002 (Cth) (POC Act), which enables law enforcement to pursue the recovery of assets linked to offences after a conviction.
+The asset recovery provisions are contained in the Proceeds of Crime Act 2002 (Cth) (the POC Act), which enables law enforcement to pursue the recovery of assets linked to offences after a conviction.
 Each Australian state and territory also has asset recovery legislation for funds generated by offences at a state or territory level.

-The Anti-money Laundering and Counter-terrorism Financing Act 2006 (Cth) (AML/CTF Act) is the primary piece of legislation with respect to the prevention and detection of money laundering and terrorism financing.
-The AML/CTF Act operates in conjunction with the Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No. 1) (Cth) (AML/CTF Rules) and associated regulations, each of which are made under the AML/CTF Act.
+The Anti-Money Laundering and Counter-Terrorism Flnancing Act 2006 (Cth) (the AML/CTF Act) is the primary piece of legislation with respect to the prevention and detection of money laundering and terrorism financing.
+The AML/CTF Act operates in conjunction with the Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No. 1) (Cth) and associated regulations, each of which are made under the AML/CTF Act.

-The Financial Transaction Reports Act 1988 (Cth) (FTR Act) operates alongside the AML/CTF Act.
-The FTR Act imposes obligations on cash dealers and solicitors to report significant cash transactions (ie, A\$10,000 or more) to the Australian Transaction Reports and Analysis Centre (AUSTRAC), and also requires cash dealers to verify the identity of account signatories.
+The Financial Transaction Reports Act 1988 (Cth) (the FTR Act) operates alongside the AML/CTF Act.
+The FTR Act imposes obligations on cash dealers and solicitors to report significant cash transactions (ie, A\$10,000 or more) to the Australian Transaction Reports and Analysis Centre, and also requires cash dealers to verify the identity of account signatories.

-Sanction laws comprise part of Australia's AML legislative framework.
+Sanctions laws comprise part of Australia's AML legislative framework.
 Australia implements the United Nations Security Council sanctions regime under the Charter of the United Nations Act 1945 and the Australian autonomous sanctions regime under the Autonomous Sanctions Act 2011 (Cth) and associated regulations.
 Sanctions measures include prohibitions on making a sanctioned supply, a sanctioned import, providing a sanctioned service, engaging in a sanctioned commercial activity and dealing with a designated person or entity.
 Australian sanction laws establish serious criminal offences, and penalties include up to 10 years in prison and substantial fines.

-2 Investigatory powers
+Investigatory powers

-Describe any specific powers to identify proceeds of crime or to require an explanation as to the source of funds.
+2 Describe any specific powers to identify proceeds of crime or to require an explanation as to the source of funds.

-Australia has unexplained wealth laws at both the Commonwealth and state and territory levels.
-At the Commonwealth level, Part 2-6 of the

-POC Act contains the unexplained wealth provisions, where targets of these orders must prove on the balance of probabilities that their wealth was not derived from an offence against a law of the Commonwealth, a foreign indictable offence or a state offence that has a federal aspect.
+Australia has 'unexplained wealth' laws at the Commonwealth, state and territory levels.
+At the Commonwealth level, Part 2-6 of the POC Act contains the unexplained wealth provisions, where targets of these orders must prove on the balance of probabilities that their wealth was not derived from an offence against a law of the Commonwealth, a foreign indictable offence or a state offence that has a federal aspect.
+Amendments in 2018 created a National Cooperative Scheme on Unexplained Wealth, aimed at enhancing the ability of the Commonwealth, state and territory law enforcement agencies to trace, identify and seize assets that cannot be connected to a lawful source.
+The scheme currently applies to New South Wales, the Australian Capital Territory and the Northern Territory.